lexibank/tlopo/out/vol2/chapter1.md

 Because our supporting data are drawn from such a wide range of languages, the convention is adopted of prefixing each language name with the abbreviation for the group of languages to which the language belongs, so that the distribution of a cognate set is more immediately obvious.
 These groups are genealogical except, perhaps, North/Central Vanuatu (abbreviated ‘NCV’) and Fijian (abbreviated ‘Fij:’).[^10] We have sought to be consistent in always listing these groups in the same order, but contributors vary in the ordering of languages within groups.

 Although there are accepted or standard orthographies for a number of the languages from which data are cited here, all data are transcribed into a standard orthography (see [Ross 1988](../references.md#source-Ross1988):3–4) in order to facilitate comparison.
 Except for inflexional morphemes, non- cognate portions of reflexes, i.e. derivational morphemes and non-cognate parts of compounds, are shown in parentheses (…).
 Where an inflexional morpheme is an affix or clitic and can readily be omitted, its omission is indicated by a hyphen at the beginning or end of the base.
-This applies particularly to possessor suffixes on directly possessed nouns (vol.1, [Ch.2, §3.2](chapter2.md#s-3-2)).
+This applies particularly to possessor suffixes on directly possessed nouns (vol.1, Ch.
+2, §3.2).
 Where an inflexional morpheme cannot readily be omitted, then it is separated from its base by a hyphen.
 This may happen because of complicated morphophonemics or because the morpheme is always present, like the adjectival -n in some NNG and Admiralties languages and prefixed reflexes of the POc article &ast;na in scattered languages.
 When a reflex is itself polymorphemic (i.e. the morphemes reflect morphemes present in the reconstructed etymon) or contains a reduplication, the morphemes or reduplicates are also separated by a hyphen.

 <a id="p-15"></a>

 <a id="s-4-3"></a>

-## 4.3.
+### 4.3.
 Conventions used in representing reconstructions

-POc reconstructions, and also PWOc, PEOc and PNGOc reconstructions, are given in the orthography of [§3.4](#s-3-4).
-For reconstructions at higher-order interstages the orthographies are those used by Blust in his various publications and the[ ACD.](../references.md#source-Blust1995) Reconstructions at lower- order interstages are given in the standard orthography adopted for data ([§4.2](#s-4-2)).
+POc reconstructions, and also PWOc, PEOc and PNGOc reconstructions, are given in the orthography of §3.4.
+For reconstructions at higher-order interstages the orthographies are those used by Blust in his various publications and the[ ACD.](../references.md#source-Blust1995) Reconstructions at lower- order interstages are given in the standard orthography adopted for data (§4.2).
 Geraghty’s (1986) PCP orthography, for example, is based on Standard Fijian spelling, and is converted into our standard orthography in the same way as Fijian.
 Biggs and Clark’s PPn reconstructions are in any case written in an orthography identical to our standard.
 Bracketing and segmentation conventions in protoforms are shown in Table 2.

 - Table 2: Bracketing and segmentation conventions in protoforms
 - (x)      it cannot be determined whether x was present